 Before a democracy might be born in Iran as a political system, tolerance and dialogue should make a clean sweep of the culture of domestic despotism and violence.
 Haphazardly and individually denouncing the tyranny, without a collective support, is not enough.
-It is a faltering start.
+It is only a faltering start.

 Even if our social history shows that learning lessons from our past mistakes is not our strong suit, analysing our political culture, casting doubt on the Iranian reactionary beliefs, and thus disentangling facts from lies, may be salutary.
-For now, we pour a drop in the ocean of resistance to the theocracy.
+For now, we pour a drop in the desert of resistance to the theocracy.

 Dictatorships stay in power because they are backed actively by some and unconsciously by others, while there are those who keep silent or simply do not care.
 This is the situation in Iran, where the dictatorship is maintained in a corrupt system of fear called Political Islam.
-(This is not an attack on Islam but on the ignorance enforced by the clergy, which maintains this oppressive system.)
+This is not an attack on Islam but on the ignorance enforced by the clergy, which maintains this oppressive system.

 targets all of these issues and also those which are less obvious to the casual observer, such as the Islamist cliques using religion to consolidate power and the greedy sets of Westerners that pervert democracy to serve their own needs at the expense of the Iranian people.
 The Blog Posts highlights recent events (that are otherwise heavily censored) and the reasons why the country has gradually become a social, economic, environmental and political nightmare.